|Coordinates:||33.6514 S 78.8232 W|

 Unfortunately the coming of the people brought catastrophic change to the ecosystem.
 Forests have been logged and burned, unknown number of unique species have been exterminated by the introduced animals and plants.

 The forest was nearly intact until the early 19th century, but then logging started here.
-In late 19th century started intense soil erosion and islanders were forced to make forest plantations in some parts of the island to prevent the loss of soil.
+In the late 19th century started intense soil erosion and islanders were forced to make forest plantations in some parts of the island to prevent the loss of soil.
 Unfortunately erosion prosesses continue here up to this day.

 National park and research